Depth Therapy

 Why do it?

-This is for the seekers.
-A chance to explore the layers of who you are, to find inspiration and guide your life with greater wisdom.
+This is a chance to explore the layers of who you are, to find inspiration and guide your life with greater wisdom.

 Depth therapy is a good choice for anyone facing a turning point, transition, rocky period, or a time of questioning.
 Here, you can find unpressured mental space.
 Time for the thoughtful, productive reflection that is otherwise hard to find in the day-to-day busyness of work and life.